The 5 Best Camping Sleeping Bags of 2026 for Comfortable Nights

 Insulation affects warmth, weight, and packability.

 Down sleeping bags are lightweight, compressible, and excellent for cold, dry conditions.
 However, it’s expensive and loses warmth when wet.
 Synthetic sleeping bags are more affordable and perform better in wet conditions.
-They are easier to maintain but generally heavier and bulkier than down.
+They are easier to maintain, but heavier and bulkier than down.

 3. Shape and Size: